-I can tell you from experience (good and not so good) that not all shows are created equal.
+I can tell you from experience (good and terrible), not all shows are created equal.

-If you can attend the year before you apply, assess the show in terms of the quality, variety and types of products and displays represented.
-Honestly assess whether your items are up to the show's standard, and if not, ask how you could improve to meet those standards.
+If you can attend the year before you apply, go, and assess the show.
+Check out the quality, variety and types of products represented and the types of displays used.
+Honestly assess whether your items are up to the show's standard, and if they are not, ask yourself how you could improve to meet those standards.

 Watch the activities of the crowd.
 Are they buying or just browsing?
 If they are buying, what are they buying?
 Do they fit with your own target market?

-In your enthusiasm to build your craft business, it can be tempting to try to do too much too fast.
-This mistake can actually limit growth of your business.
+In your enthusiasm to build your business, it can be tempting to try to do too much too fast.
+It may seem counterintuitive, but taking on too much at once can actually limit growth of your business.

-If you jump in to too many projects at once, you can lose the sense of focus on what you do best and make expensive mistakes.
-It is generally better to do two or three things extremely well than to do 50 things in a mediocre way.
+If you jump in to too many projects at once, you can lose the sense of focus on what you do best.
+Losing focus can cause you to make expensive or time consuming mistakes.
+It is generally better to do two or three things spectacularly well than to do 50 mediocre things.

-Customers' expectations regarding price will vary from venue to venue.
-Be sure the shows you attend are a good fit for your business and attract customers who will pay a reasonable price for your work.
+Customers' expectations regarding craft prices will vary widely from venue to venue.
+It's important to ensure the shows you attend are a good fit for your business and attract the right customers who will pay a reasonable price for your work.

 Developing a line with a range of prices can help increase sales.
-And, lower priced items normally sell more easily as impulse purchases and can often be your bread and butter.
-For your higher priced items, find ways to increase their perceived value without substantially increasing the cost to produce the (James Dillehay's book How to Price Crafts and Things You Make to Sell has several good recommendations to help you get higher prices for your work)
+Lower-priced items normally sell more easily as impulse purchases and can often form the backbone of your sales.
+For your higher priced items, find ways to increase their perceived value without substantially increasing the cost to produce them.
+James Dillehay's book How to Price Crafts and Things You Make to Sell has excellent recommendations to help you command higher prices.

-An art and craft show can be a lot of fun, but it can also involve long, tiring days.
-If you can bring a friend to help you out during the show, do so.
-That way, you won't be tied to your booth all day, and you'll be able to take breaks to freshen up, have lunch, check out other booths and talk to other artists at the show.
+An art and craft show can be a lot of fun, but it can also involve long, busy tiring days.
+If it is possible to bring a friend to help you out during the show, do so.
+You'll be happy you did.
+You won't be completely tied to your booth all day, and you'll be able to take breaks to freshen up, have lunch, check out other booths, talk to other artists at the show and enjoy yourself.